supervisely-ecosystem/serve-transfiner/README.md

 3. Select the model and click **"SERVE"** button

-{% hint style="success" %}
-That's it, now you can use other apps with your deployed model!
+✅ **That's it, now you can use other apps with your deployed model!**
-{% endhint %}

 ## Related Apps

-You can use a served model in the following Supervisely Applications ⬇️ :
+You can use a served model in the following Supervisely Applications ⬇️

 - [Apply NN to Images Project](https://ecosystem.supervise.ly/apps/nn-image-labeling/project-dataset) - app allows to play with different inference options and visualize predictions in real time.
 Once you choose inference settings you can apply model to all images in your project to visually analyse predictions and perform automatic data pre-labeling.
     <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/nn-image-labeling/project-dataset" src="https://i.imgur.com/M2Tp8lE.png" height="70px" margin-bottom="20px"/>